PSCE – November 2021

 Credit Extension to Corporates

-Credit extended to corporates grew by 1.78% m/m and 3.00% y/y in October.
-Total corporate loans & advances grew by 1.7% m/m.
-Specifically, mortgage loans grew by 2.3% m/m, other loans and advances grew by 1.3% m/m and overdrafts grew by 1.6% m/m.
-Instalment credit grew by 2.4% m/m.
+Credit extended to corporates grew by 0.17% m/m and 0.62% y/y in November.
+Total corporate loans & advances contracted by 0.2% m/m.
+Mortgage loans grew by 0.8% m/m, other loans and advances grew by 0.2% m/m.
+Overdrafts declined by 2.3% m/m.
+Instalment credit grew by 4.1% m/m, the largest increase since June 2019.
 The trend is broadly similar on year-on-year basis.
-Total corporate loans & advances grew by 2.8% y/y in October, with all sub-categories recording increases.
-This is also the first time in 2021 that there have been two successive month-on-month increases in credit extensions to corporates, although the growth is subdued.
+Total corporate loans & advances remained steady in November, with all sub-categories except overdrafts recording increases.

 Banking Sector Liquidity

-The overall liquidity position of Namibia’s commercial banks increased in October, rising by N$832.9 million to an average of N$2.23 billion.
-The BoN attributes the increase to cash inflows from diamond sales, coupon payments and increased government expenditure.
-Accordingly, the total balance of repos outstanding decreased in October.
-The repo balance fell to N$200.9 million at the end of the month after ending September at N$907.7 million.
+The overall liquidity position of Namibia’s commercial banks increased in November, rising by N$1.61 billion to an average of N$3.84 billion.
+The BoN attributes the increase to cash inflows from asset managers, as well as inflows from the subscription of MTC shares.
+The repo balance rose to N$393.7 million at the end of the month after ending October at N$200.9 million.

 Reserves and Money Supply

-Broad Money Supply (M2) increased by N$5.70 billion or 1.0% y/y in October, according to BoN’s latest monetary statistics.
-The money supply increased by 4.6% m/m, increasing to N$128.8 billion after ending September at N$123.1 billion.
-The broad money supply for September was revised upwards marginally by approximately N$215.5 million.
-The BoN’s stock of international reserves rose by 4.4% m/m to N$47.9 billion in October.
+Broad Money Supply (M2) increased by N$3.50 billion or 2.8% y/y in November, according to the BoN’s latest monetary statistics.
+The money supply increased by 0.8% m/m, increasing to N$129.9 billion after ending October at N$128.8 billion.
+The BoN’s stock of international reserves contracted by 14.3% m/m to N$41.0 billion in November.
+The large decline was due to the redemption of the Eurobond as well as commercial bank foreign currency purchases during the month, according to the BoN.

 Outlook

-On a 12-month cumulative basis, the number of building plans completed fell by 22.5% y/y and 55.7% y/y in terms of value.
-The year-on-year change of the 12-month cumulative value of plans completed will likely, as alluded to in previous reports, remain negative for several more months as the effects of the pandemic and past lockdowns continue to weight on the figure.
+On a 12-month cumulative basis, the number of building plans completed fell by 8.3% y/y and by 46.3% y/y in terms of value.
+Given the severity of the general economic contraction in the past 18 months this is not surprising.
+The year-on-year change of the 12-month cumulative value of plans completed is therefore likely to remain negative for several more months.